How I first started painting and why I created this site.

 In 2002 I took a certification class to teach the One Stroke method of painting but I also continued to venture out into other methods and melded them all together.

-The short answer to how I started painting is from books, videos along with trial and error.
+The short answer to how I started painting is from books, and videos along with trial and error.

 Now I offer my own painting tutorials, some for free and some are paid workshops.
 My goal is to share the love of painting and all the benefits it gives.
 I have lots of painting tutorials on my YouTube channel here so go on over and subscribe.

-There is many things I can now paint but my favorite is roses.
-For some reason they just make me happy!
+There are many things I can now paint but my favorite is roses.
+For some reason, they just make me happy!

 Many of you have followed me over from Flower Patch and for that I thank you.
-Creating an art focused website has been a goal of mine for awhile and I appreciate all that have been so supportive of that.
+Creating an art-focused website has been a goal of mine for a while and I appreciate all of you that have been so supportive of that.

 I wish you all Happy Painting!